hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And pupils could impostors soon detect;
 >
-> When Bishop taught, and Slingsby graced the stage,
+> When Bishop[^10] taught, and Slingsby[^11] graced the stage,
 >
 > And when less talent scarce would please the age,

->
+[^10]: Mister Bishop was one of the most celebrated English Dancing Masters: he taught the late Queen of France; also, most of the English nobility of that period, (1763 to 1803).

+[^11]: Mister Slingsby was a native of Ireland, and a dancer of uncommon merit, considering the difficulties he had to encounter was for several years first dancer at the Italian Opera House.

 > Who vied with all the dancers then in France,
 >
 > And taught their pupils gracefully to dance;